Let me be frank with you. Sewing can be hard on the body, especially if you get into the flow and sew for long stretches of time without a break.

 It is important that your foot pedal remain close to your working foot.
 You don’t want to be stretching for a wayward foot pedal!

-To prevent it from “traveling,” simply place it on a square of non-slip rug pad available at any big box store or you can also purchase a Pedal-Stay II Non-Skid Foot Pedal Support Pad.
+To prevent it from “traveling,” simply place it on a square of non-slip rug pad available at any big box store.

 Finally, your eyes are also an important part of the sewing ergonomic equation.
 I wouldn’t want you getting eyestrain.